chriszarate/fixpolitics.today/docs/index.md

 # Fix politics today

-Our politics are broken—and it's my fault.
-I've come to understand that my feelings of hopelessness and anger are caused by my own irrational decisions.
+Our politics are broken—and it’s my fault.
+I’ve come to understand that my feelings of hopelessness and anger are caused by my own irrational decisions.
 If I can fix that, I can fix politics.